MehediMayall/uml/src/C#/SOLID/DependencyInversion/DependencyInversion.md

 The Dependency Inversion Principle (DIP) emphasizes decoupling and abstraction.

 The principle consists of two core concepts:

-    - high-level modules should not depend on low-level modules
+    - High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

-    - both should depend on abstractions.
+    - Abstractions should not depend on details.
+Details should be depend upon abstractions

 This inverted dependency relationship promotes flexbility, testability, and maintainability.

 ##### Why is the Dependency Inversion Principle Important?